 Our Demonstrated Commitment to the Highest Level of Ethical Conduct

-Supported by unwavering management commitment and engaged Board oversight, we operate our business with a demonstrated commitment to the highest level of ethical conduct, everywhere in the company every day.
+Supported by unwavering management commitment and engaged Board oversight, we operate our business with the highest level of ethical conduct, everywhere in the company every day.
 This commitment is reinforced by strong policies and practices related to fair, ethical and honest business dealings, robust governance, and compliance with applicable laws, while demonstrating respect for human rights at ITW and throughout our supply chain.

 Rooted in our values of Integrity, Respect and Trust, we set high ethical standards for our company and partners that help us deliver best-in-class performance.
-With a focus on continuous improvement, we regularly review and update, as appropriate, our policies governing ethical conduct and responsible behavior.
+We regularly review and update, as appropriate, our policies governing ethical conduct and responsible behavior.

 - Corporate Governance Guidelines ensure the company is governed in a manner that serves the interests of our shareholders, colleagues and other stakeholders.

 - ITW Code of Conduct, reinforces ITW’s commitment to the highest level of ethical conduct and describes the standards of behavior governing all ITW colleagues, directors, businesses and subsidiaries around the globe.
 ITW’s core values of Integrity, Respect and Trust are the foundation of the Code, which also applies to ITW’s suppliers through our Supplier Code of Conduct and in our standard purchase order terms and conditions.
 The Code also outlines our commitment to compliance with human rights, anti-corruption and data protection and privacy laws, as well as fair and honest competition and all applicable trade laws and restrictions.